 - We’re making content that meets the needs of people at specific stage of their journey on their way towards a purpose.
 We’re really trying to help people work through a problem.

 - With the content directed at purpose rather than brand, there variety of topics becomes much more interesting and much more creative.

 When and how often we publish depends on the need.
-The form of the content is generally long-form editorial, but we also use any assets that you have as an organisation!
+The form of the content can be anything – written, video, image, podcast, inforgraphic.
 If you have great talkers, we can create some videos to help or perhaps some audio lessons.
 If you’re great at leading groups, perhaps we have a free group session for people on the path.
 Whatever helps best to move things where they need to go.

 You might be saying at this point – well this all sounds lovely but where does the business side of things come in?
 How do we ensure profit so that we can keep food on the table and keep our employees safe and happy?
 And this is important for us too, and something which is built in from the start.
 We track profit increases using the usual measures (conversions, purchases, etc) but we don’t limit our measurement to just this.
 Yes, we need profit in order to keep the purpose moving and alive and to keep the people working on it secure and fulfilled.
 But we also need to measure our effect on the purpose we’re driven by, the people we help and the planet that we live on.
 This is our 4 P’s that we measure, and which we include for each project we work on.
 This brings much more sanity to the whole process and allows us to better assess if we’re meeting our goals or if we need to adjust something along the way.